linkedin/coral/README.md

 #### /api/translations/translate
 A **POST** API which takes JSON request body containing following parameters and returns the translated query:
-- `fromLanguage`: Input dialect (e.g., spark, trino, hive -- see below for supported inputs)
+- `sourceLanguage`: Input dialect (e.g., spark, trino, hive -- see below for supported inputs)
-- `toLanguage`: Output dialect (e.g., spark, trino, hive -- see below for supported outputs)
+- `targetLanguage`: Output dialect (e.g., spark, trino, hive -- see below for supported outputs)
 - `query`: SQL query to translate between two dialects
+- [Optional] `rewriteType`: Type of Coral IR rewrite (e.g, incremental)

 #### /api/catalog-ops/execute
 A **POST** API which takes a SQL statement to create a database/table/view in the local metastore